-The Board performs its various duties and responsibilities through three (3) Committees: the Finance, and Investment Committee, the Establishment and Corporate Governance Committee, and the Audit, Risk Management and Complince Committee.
+The Board performs its various duties and responsibilities through Four (4) Committees: the Finance and Investment Committee, the Establishment and Corporate Governance Committee, the Audit, Risk Management and Compliance Committee and the Statutory Shareholders' Audit Committee.
 All Board Committees make recommendations for consideration and approval by the full Board.

-At the management level, a Management Committee presided over by the Managing Director/Chief Executive Officer and comprising the Executive Director, Deputy and Assistant General Managers and selected Senior Controllers, including the Internal Auditor and Chief Risk Officer meet regularly every Monday of each week.
+At the management level, a Management Committee presided over by the Managing Director/Chief Executive Officer and comprising the Deputy Managing Director, Executive Director, General Managers and a Principal Manager meet regularly once in a fortnight.